alexriosdev/team_rocket/README.md

   - Player sprite is able to move with defined speed
   - Implementation of a Start Screen
     - Only on demo_play2.py
+  - Enemy sprite added
+    - Only on demo_play2.py
+  - Enemy sprite follows player like a shadow

 <h4>To do:</h4>
   - Calibrate sprite movement speed
   - Set boundaries for the sprite
-  - Set collision arguments for sprite
+  - Set collision arguments for sprites
-  - Add enemy sprites
+  - Add sprite obstacles
   - Get better looking sprites!